Fillr/iOS-Interview-Assignment-2/README.md

 12. Feel free to add more features if you can finish all the above steps.

 Template Project:
 A template project is created to help you to get started under the folder `spaceship-template`.
+The project is using MVVM with RXSwift, and it already completed step 1 and 2.
+You don't have to use the template project if you think there is better way to do it.

 Assets:
 Player Spaceship: